Best LED Office Lights (2026 Guide)

 Editorial Integrity: Our reviews are based on independent research and testing.
 Our editorial team does not receive direct compensation from our advertisers.

-Office Lighting Standards
+Office Lighting Standards (IES Recommended)

 The Illuminating Engineering Society (IES) recommends these light levels for office tasks: